Techy-prashant/Fun-Auth/README.md

 ## 🚀 Getting Started

 ### Prerequisites
-Make sure you have [Node.js](https://nodejs.org/) installed on your machine.
+Make sure you have [Node.js](https://nodejs.org/) installed on your machine..

 ### Installation